-The Group also has a "nomination committee" and a "reserves committee".
-The composition of these committees is decided when these meetings are requested.
+The Group also has a nomination committee and a reserves committee, the membership of which is determined each time the committee is convened.

-John Craven: Non-Executive Chairman
+John Craven - Non-Executive Chairman

 Mr. Craven has been Non-Executive Chairman of the Board since September 2011 and has over 35 years of experience in technical, commercial, financial and leadership roles at major international upstream oil companies and junior independents.
-John is currently CEO of Discover Exploration and his career has been noted for a series of successful new venture negotiations, the exploration of which led to major discoveries in Mozambique, Algeria, Colombia, offshore Ghana and Indonesia.
+Mr. Craven is currently CEO of Discover Exploration and his career has been noted for a series of successful new venture negotiations, the exploration of which led to major discoveries in Mozambique, Algeria, Colombia, offshore Ghana and Indonesia.
 Along with his co-directors, he led Ardmore Petroleum, Dana Petroleum, Petroceltic International and recently Cove Energy through the acquisition of major upstream assets and key exploration and developmental milestones.
 During this time Mr. Craven has been actively involved in corporate finance and was responsible for raising initial capital through private sources and floating Petroceltic International on the Irish Stock Exchange and Cove Energy on AIM.
 Mr. Craven holds an MSc in Petroleum Geology from the Royal School of Mines in London and an MBA from Queen's University in Belfast.

-Philip O'Quigley: Chief Executive Officer
+Philip O'Quigley - Chief Executive Officer & Executive Director